Wynndow/oystercard/README.md

 ## Guidance

 'stage_15_sol' presents the version that solved stage 15 of the week 2 challenge.
-It has been kept as a separate repository, because the code at it was based upon is different.
+It has been kept as a separate repository, because the code it was based upon is different.

 ## The user stories: